Serbian comics: "The Golden Age" (1932–1941)

 The Golden Age of Serbian comics ended with the Nazi invasion of Yugoslavia in 1941.
 After World War II some authors were executed as collaborators by the new communist regime or forced to emigrate because of their work in collaborationist newspapers or on propaganda posters.
-The 2018 documentary film The Final Adventure of Kaktus Kid explores one such fate, the one of the less known artist Veljko Kockar.
+The 2018 documentary film The Final Adventure of Kaktus Kid explores one such fate, that of the less known artist Veljko Kockar.

 1945–1990

 After World War II, the communist government considered comics a decadent product of the West, therefore worthless and even harmful for children.
 In 1946 state-owned daily newspaper Borba criticized comics as "black market ersatz goods".
 For years to come, comics would be discouraged or outright banned.
 New magazines like Tri ugursuza (Three Rowdies, the Yugoslav title of Les Pieds Nickelés) and Vrabac (The Sparrow) were short-lived, although comic strips and cartoons survived in the humor magazines Jež (Hedgehog) and Mali Jež (Little Hedgehog), where Milorad Dobrić and Dejan Nastić published in the 1960s.
+Jež would also become the home of Dara Nijagara, a rare female protagonist created by cartoonist Desa Glišić after Marilyn Monroe.

 The outlook changed after the Tito-Stalin Split in 1948.
 In 1951 Walt Disney's comics returned to Serbia's newspapers.
 In 1952 Politikin Zabavnik was revived, boasting a circulation of 450,000 in the 1970s.
 (The magazine is still published, having reached its 3000th issue in 2009.)
 Lobačev was welcomed back to the pages of Zabavnik in 1965.
 However, it would publish few local comics until Lazo Sredanović's Dikan in 1969.

-Nevertheless, back in the 1950s comic magazines like Robinzon (Robinson) and Veseli zabavnik were still censored, but even the Yugoslav People's Army started publishing some.
-Although Zdravko Sulić began his career in such a publication, most of his works would be published in the magazine Kekec.
-It was launched by Borba in 1957, featuring French comics such as Lucky Luke, Smurfs and Chlorophylle, but also domestic titles, including the works of "the second generation" of creators, like Aleksandar Hecl of Vinetu (Winnetou) fame.
-The first four-color Kekec publication reached the print run of 300,000 copies.
-Kekec lasted for 1532 issues and ended in 1990.
+Although back in the 1950s comic magazines like Robinzon (Robinson) and Veseli zabavnik were still censored, even the Yugoslav People's Army started publishing some.
+Zdravko Sulić began his career in such a publication, but most of his works would be published in the magazine Kekec.
+It was launched by Borba in 1957, featuring French comics such as Lucky Luke, Smurfs and Chlorophylle, as well as domestic titles, including the works of "the second generation" of creators, like Aleksandar Hecl of Vinetu (Winnetou) fame.
+The first four-color publication, Kekec reached the print run of 300,000 copies.
+It lasted for 1,532 issues and ended in 1990.